Digital Engineering 24/7

 GE Additive will be part of new aviation-focused entity, while GE healthcare and power divisions are spun off.

-Additively manufactured, cobalt-chrome sump cover made on a GE Additive Concept Laser M2 machine at the GE Additive Technology Center in Cincinnati.
-The GE Additive business will remain part of the new aviation-focused GE entity.
-Image courtesy of GE.
+Additively manufactured, cobalt-chrome sump cover for F110 engine.
+Made on a GE Additive Concept Laser M2 machine at the GE Additive Technology Center in Cincinnati, in collaboration with the US Air Force’s Rapid Sustainment Office.
+Image courtesy of GE Additive.

 GE has announced its plan to divide itself into three public companies focused on aviation, healthcare, and energy.
 The company is pursuing a tax-free spin-off of GE Healthcare by early 2023 (with GE retaining a stake of 19.9%), and will combine its GE Renewable Energy, GE Power, and GE Digital divisions into one business, and then pursuing a tax-free spin-off of that entity in early 2024.